rubrikinc/rubrik-scripts-for-python/On-Demand Snapshot/README.md

   ],
 ```

-The following shows the execution of the `get_vm_by_cluster` function which has been modified to show the variables pulled from the Rubrik Cluster.
+The following shows the execution of the `get_vm_by_cluster` or `get_vm_by_sla_domain` function which has been modified to show the variables pulled from the Rubrik Cluster.
 During a normal execution of the script this information will not be visable.

 [![asciicast](https://asciinema.org/a/170937.png)](https://asciinema.org/a/170937)